Winter Char Dham in Uttarakhand

 Joshimath

-Joshimath is the winter seat of Badrinath Temple, where the idol is placed at Vasudev Temple.
+Pandukeshwar near Joshimath is the winter seat of Badrinath Temple, where the idol is placed at Yogadhyan Badri Temple in Pandukeshwar.
 Joshimath is already popular being the Gateway to Auli, Valley of Flowers, Badrinath and Niti Valley.

 Mukhba